CHAPTER 35 BWV 3 Ach Gott, wie manches Herzeleid

 The minor-mode middle section suggests something of the pain associated with the cross and ends with an unexpected cadence which may even suggest the placing of it down upon the ground (bar 73).

 But the da capo aria returns us to the first section, appropriately leading us to the finale chorale.
 As we have so often discovered, yet again the final aria penetrates to the core of the matter.

 The chorale is simply harmonized, strongly major in mode and positive in character.
 It affirms our steadfast and continuing faith in Jesus.
 Students may wish to compare this harmonisation with others; an earlier version in C153 from the first Leipzig cycle presents the chorale in triple time.
 A later appearance (in C 58, third cycle) is altogether more ambitious.
 There the structure, interestingly, is almost identical to the second movement of C 3; the choir sings the chorale phrase by phrase in between which are the conjoining sections of a bass arioso giving an overall feel of an Italianate ritornello movement.

 A recurring theme presents itself again, that of Bach the recycler, constantly changing, adapting and reconstructing identical or similar ideas for different expressive purposes.
 Bach's restless, questing energy never ceased to explore and exploit an astonishing range of creative possibilities, often wrought from the simplest of basic materials.

-The wonder is that so much could be fashioned from so little.
+The wonder is that so much could be fashioned and movingly expressed from so little.